 Avoiding obstacles

 Additionally, setting up and using the Deebot X1 Omni was straightforward and the Ecovacs app is feature-rich and easy to use.
-Not everything was perfect, however, so we do want to reiterate a few points.
+Not everything was perfect, however, we do want to reiterate a few points.

-Regardless, from our standpoint mopping ability was a shortcoming, and one that represents a big contributor to both the size and price of this robot vacuum.
+Regardless, from our standpoint, mopping ability was a shortcoming and one that represents a big contributor to both the size and price of this robot vacuum.